Orientsoft/react-orientboard/README.md

 npm run build
 ```

+If you use [Atom](https://atom.io/), install the [language-babel](https://github.com/gandm/language-babel) plugin, and source code will be transpiled on changes.

-To watch your source code and build on changes, run:
+Or you can watch your source code and build on changes with:

 ```
 npm run watch